 How Much Does a VP of Product Earn on Average?

-A VP of Product can earn an average of US$159,000 annually.
-According to PayScale, the salary of a U.S.-based VP of Product starts from US$121,000 a year.
-With more experience and a more significant portfolio, he or she can expect to receive as much as US$178,000 each year, the bulk of which would come from bonuses, incentives, and profit-sharing.
+A Vice President of Product can earn an average of US$205,303 annually.
+The salary of a U.S.-based VP of Product starts from US$50,000 a year.
+With more experience and a more significant portfolio, he or she can expect to receive as much as US$600,000 each year, the bulk of which would come from bonuses, incentives, and profit-sharing.

-The VP of Product position is pivotal for the success of an organization, but a significant part of this would lie in how he or she can manage a team.
+The Vice President of Product position is pivotal for the success of an organization, but a significant part of this would lie in how he or she can manage a team.